HollowMan6/CS-E4160/A3/README.md

 ### 1.1 In Unique Local IPv6 Unicast Address space. how does a device know whether the IPv6 address it just created for itself is unique?

-In the Unique Local IPv6 Unicast Address space, a device can determine whether the IPv6 address it has created for itself is unique by using the Network Discovery for IP version 6 (IPv6) protocol, also known as Neighbor Discovery (ND).
+Using the Network Discovery for IPv6 protocol, it also known as Neighbor Discovery (ND).
 ND allows devices to determine the uniqueness of their addresses by sending Neighbor Solicitation messages to determine if the address is already in use by another device.
 If no response is received, the device assumes that the address is unique.

 ### 1.2 Explain 3 methods of dynamically allocating IPv6 global unicast addresses?